-Craig Ramsay was hired as an assistant coach for the Panthers on July 7, 2011.
+Craig Ramsay was hired as an assistant coach for the Oilers on June 10, 2014.

 Ramsay has nearly 40 years of NHL experience with seven different National Hockey League organizations including the Atlanta Thrashers, Boston Bruins, Buffalo Sabres, Florida Panthers, Ottawa Senators, Philadelphia Flyers and Tampa Bay Lightning.
 The Weston, Ontario native spent two seasons (1993-95) with Florida, serving as the team’s associate coach.